BSidesPDX/CTF-2017/README.md

 We used [CTFd](https://ctfd.io/) for the scoreboard hosted at [BSidesPDXCTF.party](https://bsidespdxctf.party/).

-`category/challenge/aws/Makefile` was used to deploy to a k8s cluster in AWS.
+`category/challenge/aws/Makefile` was used to deploy to a k8s pod in AWS.
 We had intended to use the GCP deployment and moved to this by creating our own cluster with the help from the above infra supporters.